 - System Restore in Windows 11

-In the rest of the article, I’ll highlight some of the common reasons that Windows 10 restore points disappear and some solutions for the problem.
+In the rest of the article, I’ll highlight some common reasons that Windows 10 restore points disappear and some solutions for the problem.

-In this section of the article, we will cover the reasons for Restore Points disappearing in Windows so you can understand a little more about why it could be happening.
+This section of the article will cover why Restore Points disappeared in Windows so you can understand why it could be happening.

-Allocated storage space is exhausted or your drive has limited space
+Storage space is exhausted, or the drive has limited space

-System restore is a collection of files that can take you back to a previous version of your operating system in case it experiences failure or stops working optimally.
+System restore is a collection of files that can take you back to a previous version of your OS in case it experiences failure or stops working optimally.

 So, to save these backup files, it needs sufficient storage.